Mangaluru–Chennai Mail: History

-Originally, It was introduced as Mangalore - Madras Malabar Express on July 1, 1867, which had train number 1/2 and as Mangalore/Chennai Mail from 1887.
-It was one single Composite Train called as “01UP/02DOWN Mail” from Madras to Old Coimbatore (Now Podanur) and from there to Chaliyam (now Beypore in Calicut).
-Its inaugural run was on July 1st 1867.
+Originally, It was introduced as Mangalore - Madras Malabar Express on 1 July 1867, which had train number 1/2 and as Mangalore/Chennai Mail from 1887.
+It was one single Composite Train called as "01UP/02DOWN Mail" from Madras to Old Coimbatore (Now Podanur) and from there to Chaliyam (now Beypore in Calicut).
+Its inaugural run was on 1 July 1867.
 It did not have a name until 1887.
 The train was split into the Nilgiri Express in 1864 and the Malabar Mail in 1867.
-The Kerala Mainline was further extended to Kumbla (near Mangaluru) which was completed on July 3rd 1907.
-Because of this the Malabar Mail was renamed into the Mangalore Mail and the The present day Malabar Express was introduced as an altogether new train from Mangalore to Cochin Harbour Terminus in 1963.
+The Kerala Mainline was further extended to Kumbla (near Mangaluru) which was completed on 3 July 1907.
+Because of this the Malabar Mail was renamed into the Mangalore Mail and The present day Malabar Express was introduced as an altogether new train from Mangalore to Cochin Harbour Terminus in 1963.
 Later when the metre gauge from Ernakulam to Kollam was converted to broad gauge, this train was extended to Thiruvananthapuram in 1976 bearing numbers 16629/30 now.

 At present Chennai-Mangalore central mail runs with train numbers 12601/12602.

 It was the first-ever train to enter Kerala with electric locomotive.

+Routes and halts

+The Important Halts of the train are :